parnham/coincidental/README.md

 Multiple assemblies and multiple where expressions can be specified.
 All of the where expressions are applied to all of the assemblies!
 Refer to the example below to see how to use the index configuration.

+### Orphan Tracking

+Coincidental can support automatic orphan tracking and purging which is essentially a form of garbage collection for db4o.
+Since an entity within a game may be referenced in many places, it can be difficult to know when that entity can be safely deleted from the underlying database.

+To indicate that a specific class should be tracked it should implement the interface IOrphanTracked which requires it to have the property "**long** ReferenceCount { **get**; **set**; }".

+The value of ReferenceCount will be automatically zeroed when a tracked object is stored.
+Once you are using a persistent instance of the object, reading of the ReferenceCount works as expected but a write will result in an exception since ReferenceCount modification is only permitted internally.

+Automatic purging of orphaned objects during a call to Flush can be enabled with the configuration option "AutomaticOrphanPurge".

 Example